 Business interruption insurance is meant to cover the amounts you would be expected to earn if the disaster had not happened and suspended your operations.
 When negotiating a business insurance claim with your insurer, a key part of a business interruption claim is determining the extent of the period of interruption and for how long the insurer will pay on the claim.
 There are several areas of business interruption claims that can be subjective, so it may not be a straightforward discussion with your insurer.
 If they are tending to their interests, who’s looking out for you?

 Our public adjusters at The Greenspan Co./Adjusters International have helped business owners throughout California, Arizona, and Nevada recover maximized business interruption insurance claims throughout California, including San Francisco, Oakland, Sacramento, Pleasanton, San Jose, Santa Clara, Fresno, Bakersfield, Santa Barabara, Los Angeles, Long Beach, Orange County, and San Diego — as well as in and around Phoenix, Arizona, and Las Vegas, Nevada.
 We have unmatched experience in successfully negotiating business interruption insurance claims to help you mitigate the extent of your losses.
-We fully understand how to calculate business interruption, and evaluate all the variables of your loss while preparing a comprehensive claim to present to your insurer to help you achieve financial recovery and get back to business.
+Our public adjusters fully understand how to calculate business interruption, and evaluate all the variables of your loss while preparing a comprehensive claim to present to your insurer to help you achieve financial recovery and get back to business.

 Make sure you fully understand the meaning of each of the following before you move forward.
 Feel free to reach out to us for a no-cost discussion about your claim.